 Extremely large round fruit, over two inches.
 Shiny reddish-brown, date-like fruit with a sweet apple flavor.
 Resembles dates when dried.
 Good in hot desert areas.
 Attractive shiny leaves.
 Ripens in September/October.
 150 hours.
 Self-fruitful.

 A must-have for the fruit connoisseur!
 Large, firm, reddish brown fruit has a wonderfully sweet, juicy apple-like flavor and is more dense, sweet and flavorful than other cultivars.
 Upright grower with far fewer thorns than other selections.
 Ripens late to extend fresh fruit season.
+Partly self-fruitful, but better with a pollenizer.
 150 hours.

 Jujube, Sugar Cane

 Ping pong ball sized fruit.
 Extremely sweet crunchy flesh, dark red-brown color when ripe.
+Self-fruitful.
 150 hours.